mmnaseri/spring-data-mock/README.md

 It still has a lot of room for improvement and enhancements.
 Even though I will continue to develop and maintain this framework, receiving donations would make it feel so much more real.

-If you feel generous and want to donate, you can use my PayPal link: https://paypal.me/mmnaseri
+If you feel generous and want to buy me a cup of coffee, you can use my PayPal link: https://paypal.me/mmnaseri

 Thank you in advance if you choose to donate!
 And if not, I hope you have some time to explore this framework and give me feedback so that I can make it better.